 Heat trees allow quantitative visualization of community diversity data

 We developed heat trees to allow visualization of community data in a taxonomic context by mapping any statistic to the color or size of tree components.
 Here, we reanalyzed data set 5 from the TARA oceans eukaryotic plankton diversity study to visualize the similarity between OTUs observed in the data set and their closest match to a sequence in a reference database [2].
 The TARA ocean expedition analyzed DNA extracted from ocean water throughout the world.
 Even though a custom reference database was made using curated 18S sequences spanning all known eukaryotic diversity, many of the OTUs observed had no close match.
 Figure 3 shows a heat tree that illustrates the proportion of OTUs that were well characterized in each taxon (at least 90% identical to a reference sequence).
 Color indicates the percentage of OTUs that are well characterized, node width indicates the number of OTUs assigned to each taxon, and edge width indicates the number of reads.
 Taxa with ambiguous names and those with less than 200 reads have been filtered out for clarity.
 This figure illustrates one of the principal advantages of heat trees, as it reveals many clades in the tree that contain only red lineages, which indicate that the entire taxonomic group is poorly represented in the reference sequence database.
-Of particular interest are those clades with predominantly red lineages that also have relatively large nodes, such as Harpacticoida (in Copepoda on the right).
+Of particular interest are those clades with predominantly purple and orange lineages that also have relatively large nodes, such as Harpacticoida (in Copepoda on the left).
 These represent taxonomic groups that were found to have high amounts of diversity in the oceans, but for which we have a paucity of genomic information.
 Investigators interested in improving the genomic resolution of the biosphere can thus use these approaches to rapidly assess which taxa should be prioritized for focused investigations.
-Note that a large portion of the taxa shown in red, yellow or orange have many OTUs with a poor match to the reference taxonomic hierarchy.

 Flexible parsing allows for similar use of diverse data